- Published: Sep 23, 2021

 Should you discover that your robots.txt file doesn’t follow Google’s recommendations, then you will need to update your file.
 You can take care of this technical SEO checklist to-do via the robots.txt Tester tool.

 Complete your technical SEO checklist with WebFX

-If you don’t have the time to go through this technical SEO checklist and make changes, though, our SEO agency can help.
-With decades of experience, hundreds of satisfied clients, and billions of dollars in results, we can help your site deliver when it comes to technical SEO and first-page rankings.
+If you don’t have the time to go through this technical SEO checklist and make changes, though, our technical SEO agency can help.

 Macy is a marketing writer with over five years of experience creating content for dozens of industries including food and beverage, home services, and education.
 She also specializes in creating SEO and PPC content.
 Her work has been featured by Search Engine Journal, HubSpot, Entrepreneur, Clutch, and more.
 In her free time, Macy enjoys trying new crafts and reading comic books.

 WebFX is a full-service marketing agency with 1000+ client reviews and a 4.9-star rating on Clutch!
 Find out how our expert team and revenue-accelerating tech can drive results for you!
 Learn more